Tabernacle Baptist Church and Worldwide Missions

 Tabernacle's second generation missionaries are serving in Brazil, Ivory Coast, Ghana, and West Africa.

 In addition to supporting over 250 missionaries, Tabernacle also contributes to around 30 institutional ministries.
 They include several Christian literature and printing ministries, city rescue missions, camps and children's ministries, prison ministries, and radio broadcasting ministries.

 Apart from the church's vision and efforts to reach out around the entire world with the Gospel, Tabernacle Baptist Church also operates several outreach ministries right in its home city of Greenville.

-Approximately 100 children are enrolled in Tabernacle's elementary school, and high school.
-Some 20 children from dysfunctional families are lovingly cared for daily in the Tabernacle Children's Home.
+Approximately 100 children are enrolled in Tabernacle's elementary school and high school.
+Our Children's home lovingly cares for children from dysfunctional families.
 The church also operates a four-year College program which has served to train and equip scores of men and women now serving as pastors, church workers, and missionaries.
 A correspondence program enlarges the program and outreach of the College.

 Two local radio stations, one FM and one AM, broadcast Christian music and the preaching of the Gospel daily to a 100+ mile radius of Greenville.
-A number of apartments provide a home for elderly widows who have been longtime church members but who now need assistance.
+Our Widow's apartments provide a home for the elderly who have been longtime church members and now need assistance.